rotheconrad/F100_Prok_Recombination/README.md

 As you can see in the figures above, there is a small cluster of genomes between 3-5% different than the other genomes.
 In other words we have two fairly distinct clusters.
 This indicates we may want to split them into two separate analyses.
 For now, we will leave them together.

+### Step 03: Assign clades, phylogroups, and genomovars

-# A Note on preparing clade, phylogroup, genomovar assignments.
+A Note on preparing clade, phylogroup, genomovar assignments.

 The shared fraction vs. ANI plot can be used to look for values between genome clusters such as around 99.2-99.8% ANI for the genomovar gap or below for phylogroup or clade values.
 Tools such as MiGA Clades or dREP can be used to sort genomes into clades and genomovars, or the ANI Distance Clustered Heatmap Genomovar version can be used to make manual assignments.